 About RSS and news feeds

 To use RSS, you'll need to use a news reader — a program that provides a real-time interface to the feeds you select.
 News readers come in all sizes and shapes.
 Many are Web-based; some send headlines to your e-mail or cell phone.
-Two examples are MyMSN and Google but NBCNews.com's RSS feeds should work with any reader using the standard XML-based format.
+Two examples are Windows Live and Bloglines, but msnbc.com's RSS feeds should work with any reader using the standard XML-based format.

 Ready to get started?

 Pick a feed by scrolling down and browsing the links on this page and the next, or choose one of the links at the top of this page to narrow down your options.
 If your news reader is one of the four we offer one-click access to, simply click on the appropriate icon and you're done!

 If you don't see the name of your service, right-click on the orange "XML" button and select "copy shortcut" or "copy link location."
 (Using a Mac?
 Click and hold or control-click instead of right-clicking.)
 Go to your news reader of choice, paste the link into the relevant spot and you're set.

 Msnbc.com feeds in the RSS format are provided free of charge for use by individuals for personal, non-commercial uses.

 Attribution to msnbc.com must be provided in connection with your use of the feeds.
 If you provide this attribution in text, please use: "msnbc.com".
 If you provide this attribution with a graphic, please use the msnbc.com logo that we have included in the feed itself.
 We reserve all rights in and to the msnbc.com logo, and your right to use the msnbc.com logo is limited to providing attribution in connection with these RSS feeds.